Albert Orme

-Albert Frederick Orme (27 March 1937 – 27 November 2008) was a New Zealand rugby player, lawyer and politician.
+Albert Frederick Orme, also known as Albie or Arapeta, (27 March 1937 – 27 November 2008) was a New Zealand rugby player, lawyer, politician, and advocate for Māori Sovereignty.

 Biography

-Orme was born in 1937 in Rotorua.
-As a teenager he was sent to board at Waitaki Boys' High School in Oamaru, where he was the only Māori student at the school.
-He starred in Waitaki Boys' first XV rugby team plating in the backline.
-While studying law at University of Canterbury he played in the university team as a first-five.
+Orme was born in 1937 in Te Teko, Bay of Plenty.
+(Ngāti Awa, Te Arawa) He later moved to Rotorua, where he attended Rotorua Boys High school.
+As a teenager he was later sent to board at Waitaki Boys' High School in Oamaru, where he was the only Māori student at the school.
+He starred in Waitaki Boys' first XV rugby team playing in the backline.
+While studying law, as one of three Maori students, at University of Canterbury he played in the university team as a first-five.
 He played provincial rugby for Canterbury from 1959 to 1962.
 He was selected for the New Zealand Māori team to play against France in their 1961 tour and later toured North America with the New Zealand Universities XV in 1962.
-While at university he was elected president of the University of Canterbury Students' Association.
+While at university he was elected to the University of Canterbury Students' Association executive.
 After he graduated in 1967 he worked for the Public Trust Office in Christchurch.

-He was elected to the Christchurch City Council, on the Labour Party ticket, in 1971.
+He was elected, as the first Māori, to the Christchurch City Council, on the Labour Party ticket, in 1971.
 On the council he served on the museum and airport committees.
-He forged links with Ngai Tahu and North Island iwi in the city and was a finalist for the Young Māori of the Year award in 1971.
+He forged links with Ngāi Tahu and North Island iwi in the city and was a finalist for the Young Māori of the Year award in 1971.
 He was awarded a Winston Churchill Fellowship and studied international race relations in London.
-Based at New Zealand's High Commission offices, he spent most of time with Lord Louis Mountbatten and leading members of the British legal establishment.
+Based at New Zealand's High Commission offices, he met Lord Louis Mountbatten and leading members of the British legal establishment.
 He attended the 1972 Munich Olympics as a city council representative, exploring ideas for Christchurch hosting the 1974 Commonwealth Games.
-By the end of the council term Orme was embroiled in a public stoush over parking fines.
-The bad publicity contributed to him being defeated at the 1974 election in the West Ward.
+During these Games, Orme hosted the Malawi team.
+By the end of the council term, Orme, a passionate activist for Māori rights, found himself embroiled in a public stoush over parking fines.
+He suggested at the time that this seemingly mundane issue was, in fact, a quiet act of rebellion against paying for parking on land he believed was not rightfully owned by the Crown, highlighting his ongoing commitment to challenging injustices and advocating for Māori sovereignty.